A-Hashemiann/Software/Web_Dev/Angular/Modules/Module.md

 })
 export class DashboardModule { }
  ```
+- **Core Module**: The core module is used for singleton services and single-use components like navigation bars, footers, etc. These services and components are only instantiated once throughout the application.
+The core module should only be imported once in the root module.
 - **Root Module**: The root module is the top-level module that tells Angular how to assemble the application.
 The root module is conventionally named `AppModule`.